-Earlier this year, I did some research on the best free eBay selling tools to help me sell a rather gnarly collection of gnomes.
+A while back, I did some research on the best free eBay selling tools.
 This process made me realize just how useful free tools can be for online sellers and I was keen to provide our readers with an Amazon equivalent.
 So, I donned my deerstalker hat and began tracking down some useful free tools for Amazon sellers.

-Our next tool is Unicorn Smasher, a Chrome browser extension that allows users to conduct product research on Amazon search pages.
+Our first tool is Unicorn Smasher, a Chrome browser extension that allows users to conduct product research on Amazon search pages.

 A Chrome extension is a small piece of software that you can add on to your Google Chrome browser to increase its functionality.
 This does mean that Unicorn Smasher can only be used with Google Chrome – it won’t work with any other web browsers.